borkarfaiz/AtlantisAssignment_1/README.md

 ## Assignments

-- All the Assignment work as described in the [Assignment](https://tinyurl.com/AtlantisBackendTest).
+- All the Assignment work as described in the from Input to Output [Assignment](https://tinyurl.com/AtlantisBackendTest). except Wifi assignment the filename is **wifii.py** instead of wifi.py.

 ### Dictionary Search